How to Prevent Nursing Home Abuse & Neglect

 One of the most important things you can do to help prevent nursing home abuse and neglect is to know the warning signs and to be on the lookout for them, including:

-- If your loved one exhibits a change in personality, mood, or general temperament – including unexplained emotional lability, self-isolation, skittishness, despondency, increased anxiety, signs of depression, or anything else that catches your attention – it might be in reaction to burgeoning abuse or neglect.
+- If your loved one exhibits a change in personality, mood, or general temperament – including unexplained emotional liability, self-isolation, skittishness, despondency, increased anxiety, signs of depression, or anything else that catches your attention – it might be in reaction to burgeoning abuse or neglect.

 - If your loved one appears fearful around a member of the facility’s staff or administration, take note.